 Anyone reading the BBC news site this morning might think Labour, the party which led us into Iraq, had saved the day.
 Via BBC News – MPs debate Syria after ministers drop quick vote on action: MPs are set to debate military action in Syria in principle only, after the government dropped plans for a speedy vote on British intervention.
 A Commons motion to be debated later states that a final vote on action should be held only after UN […]

+Update: An update in the course of 2014 rendered this obsolete.
 Exchange email, calendars and tasks work well enough with iOS devices (iPad and iPhone) but not OS X. Google revealed the usual spread of despairing cries for help followed by suggestions of varying usefulness.
 A couple of top tips include the news that, when there is no field to enter your domain, you can specify your username as <domain>\<username>.
-This is apparently well-known to Windows system administrators (although why anyone would do that job voluntarily remains a mystery to me). […]
+This is apparently well-known to Windows system administrators (although why […]

 Today is the last day of the committee stage of this year’s Finance Bill.
 Details of all stages may be found here.
 I confess I look forward to it being over.
 I have been on the Committee since 23 April, making a sincere attempt to scrutinise every clause and promote my constituents’ interests.
 I spoke frequently, often criticising measures for one reason or another.
 I have certainly learned a great deal of the detail about the state of our country’s […]

 In their haste to use ever greater state power to solve the problems caused by excess state power, the European nations intend, it appears, to use an EU institution, the ECJ, to arbitrate disputes under a non-EU treaty.
 This may seem arcane, but EU matters always are.
 It’s one of the reasons democrats and lovers of liberty keep losing.
 The world long since ought to have learned that politicians must obey the law, in crisis as in routine.
 And yet […]